willkrakow/gatsby-portfolio/_posts/projects/ncbon-summary.md

         "referrer": "https://portal.ncbon.com/LicenseVerification/search.aspx",
         body: `__VIEWSTATE=%...txtSSN=${num}&...`,
 })

+// Negative results contain the string "unable to locate any results...".
+Positive results will contain an empty ul for the error messages.
 ```
 </details>

-> Negative results contain the string "unable to locate any results...".
-Positive results will contain any empty <ul> for the error messages

 <details>
 <summary>Fetching the results</summary>